 Google likes topical, authoritative websites.
 They don’t like websites that try to rank too broadly.

-How brand authority aligns to that topical relevance is crucial.
+As any good SEO consultant will tell you, how brand authority aligns to that topical relevance is crucial.

 4. How Content Marketing Helps Buyers